The Low-FODMAP Diet

 Importance of a Food Diary

-It is strongly encouraged that when an individual begins the low FODMAP diet that they use a food diary to track their daily nutrition intake, as well as any environmental, emotional or physical factors may influence the severity of their symptoms.
+It is strongly encouraged that when an individual begins the low FODMAP diet that they use a food diary to track their daily nutrition intake, as well as any environmental, emotional or physical factors that may influence the severity of their symptoms.

 Using a food diary at the beginning of the diet is a good way to find out what exactly you are eating and how that affects your GI symptoms.
 Sometimes, unless you do a diary for a few weeks it’s hard to remember what exactly you ate.